myselfswk/OLX-App/README.md

 (Update & manage profile and upload profile picture coming soon) (message update coming soon)

+(A Porject For Saylani Mass IT Training Center)

 ## Available Scripts

 In the project directory, you can run: